CDPS Training Around the State

 QUARTERLY THREAT BRIEFING

-CISA Region 8 and the DHS Office of Intelligence and Analysis (I&A) Rocky Mountain Region are hosting an Unclassified Quarterly Threat Briefing Webinar in March.
-This webinar will review physical, cyber, and foreign influence threats to critical infrastructure and supply chain security.
+CISA Region 8 and the DHS Office of Intelligence and Analysis (I&A) Rocky Mountain Region are hosting an Unclassified Quarterly Threat Briefing Webinar.
+This webinar will review physical, cyber, and foreign threats to critical infrastructure and supply chain security.
 Reference the attached flyer for additional details.

 Event Information